 The custom Armanov steel plate enables tool-less disassembly in conjunction with our Base Pad design.

-For experienced sports shooters, we recommend our Race line Base Pads.
+For experienced sports shooters, we recommend our Speed line Base Pads.
 Decades of in-house IPSC experience drove our design decisions on these to be the top choice of the demanding shooter.

 From the cleverly placed side ridges, the unique gripping tape texture, to our own design locking plate, our Base Pads are made for competition.